vmware/vic/doc/user_doc/vic_installation/plugin_verify_deployment.md

-# Find Virtual Container Host Information in the vSphere Web Client #
+# Verify the Deployment of the vSphere Integrated Containers Engine Plug-In #

-After you have installed the vSphere Web Client plug-in for vSphere Integrated Containers Engine, you can find information about virtual container hosts in the vSphere Web Client.
+After you have installed the vSphere Web Client plug-in for vSphere Integrated Containers Engine, verify the deployment of the plug-in in the vSphere Web Client.

 **Prerequisites**